Lewis-Development/Simple-Landing-Page/SECURITY.md

 ## Supported Versions

-Almost every version of this portfolio will remain secure and activitly supported.
+Almost every version of this site will remain secure and activitly supported.
 However, with that being said, it is vital to keep yourself updated with any and all changes.

 ## Reporting a Vulnerability